standard-for-public-code/community-implementation-guide-standard/criteria/open-licenses.md

 #### Tools

 * The [license compability checker](https://joinup.ec.europa.eu/collection/eupl/solution/joinup-licensing-assistant/jla-compatibility-checker) by Joinup can be used to see if two licenses are compatible with each other.

+#### Further reading

+* [License Compatibility](https://www.youtube.com/watch?v=KVleNqyohNY), by Free Software Foundation Europe is a short video giving an introduction to what to think about for code with different licenses.